seeseemelk/superfw/README.md

 (no need for a battery!) and simpler to use (no need to reboot to ensure saving or using the in-game menu).
 Games that use Flash or EEPROM will display an option for direct-saving (this is the default choice in Auto mode).

-The Supercard features a 128KB SRAM memory, but only 64KB are usable at the moment (it is unknown whether/how the A15 bit can be mapped).
-Therefore games that use 128KB saves (all of them using Flash memory) need some special handling.
-These games require direct-saving mode or using the in-game menu and manually saving to SD card.

 Limits
 ------